MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.WSMan.Management/About/about_WSMan_Provider.md

 action.
 Certificates are used in client certificate-based authentication.
 They can be mapped only to local user accounts, and they do not work with domain accounts.
-To get a certificate thumbprint, use the `Get-Item` or `Get-ChildItem` cmdlets in the Windows PowerShell `Cert:` drive.
+To get a certificate thumbprint, use the `Get-Item` or `Get-ChildItem` cmdlets in the PowerShell `Cert:` drive.

 #### Cmdlets supported